There are a bunch of excellent power racks on the market right now.

-This is by far their top rack, and the fact that it’s a 6 post rack with 8 plate storage means even the base model is worth it!
+This is by far their top squat rack, and the fact that it’s a 6-post squat rack with 8 plate storage means even the base model is worth it!

 Here are just a few of the main reasons I recommend this deluxe power rack over others in this price range.

 First up, they have many different customization options to build your RM-6 however the hell you want!

 You can choose from three different squat rack heights, ranging from a 90″ to 108“ tall model.

 Plus, there are many different color options you can select from as well!

 They include bright blue, bright green, burnt orange, dark blue, dark red, gunmetal, light gray, Rogue Red (my personal favorite for obvious reasons), satin black, satin clear, and even a new cerakote coat as well!

 That’s a pretty impressive color range if I say so myself, and I do, so get over it!